DevExchanges/ParallaxHeaderListView/README.md

 # ParallaxHeaderListView
-A ListView with parallax header
+A ListView with parallax header.